birm/orbit26/tests/timing/README.md

 (test 2 for orbit 26 - birm)

-X axis mapped to frequency/tone; Y axis mapped to control/voice; holding down fire/trigger doubles speed.
+X axis mapped to frequency/tone; Y axis mapped to control/voice; holding down fire/trigger for sustain/pause

-It's a little spotty.
+It's still a little spotty.
 No graphics, outside of just sending syncs.

 # Results/Notes
 * Holding down left and right can make some iconic sound effects